 Around 5,800 of the estimated total of 8,600 prisoners died in Wille Concentration Camp between June 1944 and April 1945.
 Many of them perished too in allied air raids, as foreign forced labourers were forbidden access to air raid shelters by German law.
 Most of the camp’s victims were Hungarian Jews, who had been sent to Wille from Buchenwald.
 Other prisoners came from other Nazi-occupied countries in Europe, such as France, Poland, the Netherlands, and Lithuania.

 William Marsh died on 9 March 1945 in Gleina.
-His death certificate, from 14 March and issued in Rehmsdorf, listed the cause of death as ‘cardiac and circulatory insufficiency and acute intestinal mucosal inflammation’, though he may well have been suffering from a number of typical concentration camp illnesses such as dysentery and tuberculosis, as well as the side effects of the toxic chemicals to which prisoners were daily exposed.
+Until late December 1944, Gleina had been a camp ‘hospital’, but since there were no medical supplies available, it was essentially just a place for severely ill prisoners to die.
+By early 1945, the Gleina camp became a barracks for British prisoners of war called Arbeitskommando G123.
+It could be that Marsh was in Gleina as part of a forced labour detail, simply because he was British, or because he had become severely ill.
+His death certificate from 14 March 1945, issued in Rehmsdorf, listed the cause of death as ‘cardiac and circulatory insufficiency and acute intestinal mucosal inflammation’, though he may well have been suffering from a number of typical concentration camp illnesses such as dysentery and tuberculosis, as well as the side effects of the toxic chemicals to which prisoners were daily exposed.
 He was buried in unmarked grave in Alt-Tröglitz cemetery in a section reserved for foreign forced labourers and separate from the German graves.

 Rehmsdorf and the surrounding towns were occupied by forces of the 76th US Infantry Division on 12 April 1945.